medialab/aime-core/presentation.md

 3. Sometimes it's not and you have trouble handling complex queries that end up in cartesian products where they really should not.

+4. simplify plugins installation (for designers ...?): something like a package manager.

 ===

 ## Neo4j Feedback (3/3)

-1. simplify plugins installation (for designers ...?): something like a package manager.

-2. Not necessarly a performance choice but a semiotic one.
-Networks are powerful semiotic objects to think data (ADD prof IEP reference)
+Not necessarly a performance choice but a semiotic one.

+Networks are powerful semiotic objects to think data (Venturini 2016)

 A more adapted level of abastraction for those who think their data as networks.

-ref Prof IEP
+VENTURINI, T., JACOMY, M., BANEYX, A., & GIRARD, P. (2016). *Hors champs: la multipositionnalité par l’analyse des réseaux.* Working Paper to be published in Réseaux, La Découverte.

 ===